-- (A) In the BMX-3 zoning district, major hotels are permitted within the Primary Urban Center Development Plan, Ewa Development Plan, or Central Oahu Sustainable Communities Plan areas, as designated in Figures 21-5.4 and 21-5.4(1) through 21-5.4(9). - (B) In the IMX-1 zoning district, major hotels are permitted in the areas situated in close proximity to the Daniel K. Inouye International Airport, as designated in Figure 21-5.5. - (C) Must include a lobby, 24-hour front desk, and facilities used to provide valet, bell, and housekeeping services to guests. - (D) All guest rooms must be offered or used for transient accommodations for a minimum of 275 days per year, unless unavailable for occupancy due to needed maintenance or repair. - (E) Architectural style, landscaping, and site design must reflect a Hawaii sense of place or be consistent with the character of the surrounding community.
+- (A) In the BMX-3 zoning district, major hotels are permitted within the Primary Urban Center Development Plan, Ewa Development Plan, or Central Oahu Sustainable Communities Plan areas. - (B) In the IMX-1 zoning district, major hotels are permitted in the areas situated in close proximity to the Daniel K. Inouye International Airport, as designated in Figure 21-5.4. - (C) Guest rooms must be offered or used for transient accommodations for a minimum of 275 days per year, unless unavailable for occupancy due to needed maintenance or repair.